Taxes, a commonly discussed matter and of everyone’s interest when it comes to optimizing your payments.

 Conditions

-This regime can be enjoyed for a period of 6 years but, those who are interested in applying for it, several conditions must be fulfilled and complied for the following 6 years:
+This regime can be enjoyed for a period of 6 years but, those who are interested in applying for it, several conditions must be fulfilled and complied:

 Residency